ICFI/eagle/README.md

 | ...| ... |

 ## Application
-For more information to go to the Application [README](application/README.md)
+For more information go to the Application [README](application/README.md)

 ...
 ## Design